-Being able to spot the psychological and physical symptoms of heroin abuse could help you save the life of somebody you know, and this is especially important given the rising numbers of deaths attributed to the drug.
-The Centers for Disease Control and Prevention reported that from 2010 to 2012, the number of overdose deaths due to heroin doubled across 28 states, and in 2012 the same states saw twice as many overdoses due to prescription painkillers as they did for heroin.
-Finding out more about the rising abuse of opioids, how painkillers lead to heroin abuse and how to spot somebody struggling with heroin addiction is becoming increasingly important in modern-day America.
+Spotting the psychological and physical symptoms of heroin abuse could help you save the life of somebody you know.
+This is especially important given the rising number of deaths attributed to the drug.
+From 2010 to 2012, the number of overdose deaths from heroin doubled across 28 states, and in 2012 the same states saw twice as many overdoses due to prescription painkillers as they did for heroin.
+Finding out more about the rising abuse of opioids, how painkillers lead to heroin abuse, and how to recognize the signs of heroin addiction is becoming increasingly important in modern-day America.

 Physical Signs of Heroin Abuse

 There are also many physical signs of heroin addiction, including:

 - Needle marks – They may frequently wear long sleeves or pants in warm weather—possibly to hide the characteristic small bruises or red dots at injecting sites.

 - Burn marks around the fingers or mouth

 - Dry mouth